DarkAstronaut/learn-terraform-003/chapter-notes.md

 - Modularization: Easy to organize and maintain code / breaking complex structure into simple individual componants
 - Standardization: Company-wise same infrastructure componants / helps in maintaing orgaizational policies
 - Collaboration: Enables team to work on componants without affecting other's code / work

+**Module Inputs**: Variables that are passed to a module to configure its behaviour **Module Output**: Values that a Module can return to main configuration which allows access to results or information from the module

+Chaining Modules: When Output of a module acts as imput of another module